GinnyMaive/mae.lol/src/faq.md

 ## What should I call you, you seem to have too many names now

-Okay, that's fair.
+okay. yeah. that's fair.

-Mae or Maive are the names I generally go by. \
-With family and close friends, I go by Ginny.

-It might seem odd that, despite my name being a custom build, I go by my middle name.
-That's because the name *Ginny Mae* sounds nice, and the name *Mae Ginny* sounds like a sentence fragment.
+**Socially/casually:** ginny, ginny mae, or some ginny-based derivative. \
+**Work/professionally/adulting:** maive or mae

 Legally changing my name is in progress, but takes months.
-So I still have to use my legacy name in situations where that matters.
+So I still have to use my legacy name in situations where that matters, like my Costco membership card.

 ## What if I get it wrong, should I just stop talking to you to be safe?